States Georgia

 WHO IS ELIGIBLE FOR THE CMS PROGRAM?

-Children and youth, birth to 21 years of age, who
+Children and youth, birth up to 21 years of age, who

-• Have an eligible chronic medical condition such as asthma, cystic fibrosis, spina bifida and sickle cell
+- Have an eligible chronic medical condition such as asthma, cystic fibrosis, spina bifida and sickle cell disease

-• Household income at or below 247% of the Federal Poverty Guideline
+- Household income must be less than 247% of the Federal Poverty Guideline

 CMS serves as the payor of last resort for the following direct services: